farrisric/npl/docs/installation.rst

 Installation Guide
 ==================

-To install NPlib, you have two options: cloning the repository or using pip.
+To install NPL, you have two options: cloning the repository or using pip.

 Option 1: Clone the Repository
 ------------------------------